 What is the best encryption for Google Drive if choosing from the tools listed above?
 We can’t say for sure since it solely depends on your preferences and needs.
 To find the best Google Drive encryption, you should try different utilities and decide for yourself.

 Organizations and individuals taking a proactive approach to Google Drive encryption adds a tremendous amount of security on top of the already resilient security that Google provides.
 A third-party encrypted Google Drive provides an additional layer of security that helps to protect against hackers, data theft, and ensures meeting compliance regulations.

 Using third-party tools, organizations and individuals can take data privacy and security into their own hands and help to ensure the safety of their public cloud environments.

-In addition, Spinbackup provides a powerful security and data protection solution to constantly monitor and proactively secure Google G Suite environments and maintain versioned backups of the environment.
+In addition, Spinbackup provides a powerful security and data protection solution to constantly monitor and proactively secure Google Workspace environments and maintain versioned backups of the environment.
 Check out the features here.